markdecl/markdecl/README.md

 <h1 align="center">Hi 👋, I'm Mark</h1>
 <h3 align="center">A software engineer from London</h3>

-Three years ago, I first downloaded Python and VS Code to write a simple webscraper for an online dictionary.
+Four years ago, I first downloaded Python and VS Code to write a simple webscraper for an online dictionary.
 I found such satisfaction in seeing the HTML element text printed in my Terminal window that I felt driven to keep exploring the world of software, investigating new technologies, and seeing how I can apply them to existing problems.

-Since then, I have explored coding, data science, machine learning, and software development through my own side projects, internships, and most recently by completing the Le Wagon Web Development bootcamp.
+Since then, I have explored coding, data science, data engineering, machine learning, and software development through my own side projects, internships, and most recently by completing the Le Wagon Web Development bootcamp.

 In this time I have learnt **three things**:
 - I love the **unique intellectual challenges** posed by working in the world of software, with all of its breadth, technical complexity, and pace of innovation